varilink/data_app/pod2markdown/pm/Auth/Request/README.md

 # DATA::Auth::Request

-CGI application that handles requests for secured resources.
-Tests whether the request comes from an authenticated user and if access to the resource is restricted to specific roles whether that user is authorised.
+CGI application modules that handles requests for secure resources.
+It tests whether the request comes from an authenticated user.
+If access to the resource is restricted to specific roles, whether that user is authorised, i.e. is allocated to a role that gives them access.

 ## run modes

 ### request

-Tests whether a request to access a protected resource is permitted.
+This run mode tests if the user is permitted to access a secure resource.